airbnb/lunar/.github/CONTRIBUTING.md

 ## 📈 Code Coverage

 All files require tests, and all tests must pass a minimum of _85%_ code coverage, and a global test suite coverage of _85%_.
-To verify code coverage status, simply run `npm run jest`, which collects coverage automatically.
+To verify code coverage status, simply run `yarn run jest`, which collects coverage automatically.
 You'll see a summary like the following when the process is complete.

 ```